-- 2) Support of any combination of controllers, and operator workstations directly connected to the local area network.
-A minimum of fifty (50) devices shall be supported on a single local area network. - 3) Detection and accommodation of single or multiple failures of either workstations, DDC panels or the network media.
+- 3) Detection and accommodation of single or multiple failures of either workstations, DDC panels or the network media.
 The network shall include provisions for automatically reconfiguring itself to allow operational equipment to perform their designated functions as effectively as possible in the event of single or multiple failures. - 4) Message and alarm buffering to prevent information from being lost. - 5) Error detection, correction, and retransmission to guarantee data integrity. - 6) Default device definition to prevent loss of alarms or data, and ensure alarms are reported as quickly as possible in the event an operator device does not respond. - 7) Commonly available, multiple sourced, networking components and protocols shall be used to allow the BAS to coexist with other networking applications such as office automation.
 ETHERNET and Siemens Protocol II are campus standard technologies. - 8) Use of an industry standard IEEE 802.x protocol.
-Communications must be of a deterministic nature to assure calculable performance under worst case network loading. - 9) Synchronization of the real-time clocks in all DDC panels.

-9. System Configuration/Architecture:
+Communications must be of a deterministic nature to assure calculable performance under worst case network loading. - 9) Synchronization of the real-time clocks in all DDC panels. - 9.
+System Configuration/Architecture: - a.

-- a.
 In general, the actual number of stand-alone DDC panel(s) shall be determined by the actual, "realistic" point capacity of each panel's capacity. - b.
-As a minimum, each supply air handling unit (AHU) shall be equipped with one stand-alone DDC panel.

-10. Existing Central Control and Monitoring System:

-- a.
-The Existing Central Control Monitoring System (CCMS) for UMB's Campus operates on software developed by Siemens and/or Johnson Controls.
-Modifications to the Building Automation System (BAS) shall be an extension of and integration into one of these CCMS Systems as directed by UMB. - b.
-The existing CCMS shall be expanded to include all CCMS workstations, software and connected field panels for this project.
+As a minimum, each supply air handling unit (AHU) shall be equipped with one stand-alone DDC panel. - 10.
+Existing Central Control and Monitoring System: - a.
+The Existing Central Control Monitoring System (CCMS) for UMB's Campus operates on software developed by Siemens.
+Modifications to the Building Automation System (BAS) shall be an extension of and integration into the CCMS Systems as directed by UMB. - b.
+The existing CCMS shall be expanded to include all CCMS workstations, software and connected field panels for this project. - c.

-- c.
 The BAS contractor shall provide any upgrades or software revisions necessary and/or available at the time of connection of this project to bring the entire venders CCMS up to current product and software offering.
 The BAS contractor shall provide training and documentation on any new software revisions, their operation and functionality prior to implementation. - d.
 It is the intent of this specification the manufacture, provide their current GUI application software and server/client hardware for the main CCMS system during the construction of the Dental School project and connect this project to that system. - e.
 Providing a third system is not acceptable.

-11. Existing University Utility Management System:
+- 11. Existing University Utility Management System: - a.

-- a.
 The existing Utility Management System server resides in the Facilities Operations Center.
 This system utilizes the Universities wide area network to gather and process data supplied by utility meters and chiller plants sensors connected to the Campus Chilled Water Loop. - b.
-The BAS Contractor shall expand the Utility Management System (UMS) to include the data points on the Input/Output Summary identified as "Connected to Existing Utility Management System".

-12. Agency Approvals:
+The BAS Contractor shall expand the Utility Management System (UMS) to include the data points on the Input/Output Summary identified as "Connected to Existing Utility Management System". - 12.
+Agency Approvals: - a.

-a.
 The entire control system shall be UL approved and listed (UL-916 Energy Management and UL-864 Fire Control) for serial interface between the Building Automation System and Fire Alarm System.